skx/gobasic/README.md

 ### `IF` Statement

-The handling of the IF statement is perhaps a little unusual, since I'm used to the BASIC provided by the ZX Spectrum which had no ELSE clause!
+The handling of the IF statement is perhaps a little unusual, since I'm used to the BASIC provided by the ZX Spectrum which had no ELSE clause.
 The general form of the IF statement I've implemented is:

     IF $CONDITIONAL THEN $STATEMENT1 [ELSE $STATEMENT2]